Shadow-Liquidity/0x-Alpha-Void/README.md

 ## 📡 TRANSMISSION INCOMING...

 **GHOST_PROTOCOL** is not just a website.
 It is a **Client-Side Privacy Terminal** designed for the modern digital operative.
-We provide military-grade encryption tools, real-time intelligence, and decentralized privacy protocols—all running locally in your browser.
+We provide encryption tools, Intelligence, and decentralized privacy protocols—all running locally in your browser.

 > *"Data is free.
 Freedom is not.
 Fuel the signal."*